‘Plan for chaos’: Roster upheaval dominates college hoops | Times Leader

 “There’s a guy on my team right now that mostly likely is going to transfer that I won’t even think that he’s going to transfer,” the coach said.

 Just like that, it will be time to rework roster plans and search for a potential replacement.
-And that scenario is playing out across college basketball in the transfer portal era, illustrating how roster management has become facing abrupt — and sometimes drastic — changes in a wild world of free agency.
+And that scenario is playing out across college basketball in the transfer portal era, illustrating how roster management has become a major challenge for coaches facing abrupt — and sometimes drastic — changes in a wild world of free agency.

 “Coaches love to control things … control offense, control defense, control everything in your program so it doesn’t go haywire,” said coach Scott Drew of fifth-ranked Baylor.
 “And roster management is the hardest thing to control because you never know from one year to the next who will transfer, who will turn pro.